Reiningecho90/The-Grand-Army-Project/README.md

 Currently working on: Tutorial System

-School work has stopped a lot of productivity, work will start back up tomorrow and should continue through the end of the year.

 Updates:
 - Purged to update-archive.txt (9/3/2021)
 - Tutorial system is now under production, the credit system will be getting minor updates as it gets to a readied state (9/3/2021)